Bon Secours Sisters: Early days

 Although its patients were expected to pay as much as they could afford, the congregation provided nursing free of charge to the poor.
-Despite the divisions between social classes in French society at the time, the Sisters cared for rich patients in large estates as well as the poor, avoiding distinctions based on socioeconomic status.
-In addition to providing care to the sick, the Sisters would also share their food with patients' hungry family members, striving to help bring health to everyone in their patients' homes, not just the actively ill.
-Furthermore, among the ill, the Sisters at that time took a holistic view, considering not just the body but also the mind and spirit of each patient, and aiming to bring healing to the whole person.
-Another radical view at the time, this approach, along with the group's extension of care to the patient's family, distinguished them from traditional religious congregations operating at the time.

 Word of the Sisters' work spread quickly throughout Paris and the surrounding countryside, and the Congregation were sought out by other women inspired by them to join.
 By the end of its first year, the Congregation had eighteen new members, bringing its number to thirty.
-On January 24, 1824, Monsignor de Quelen accepted their vows and gave them the name of the Bon Secours Sisters of Paris.
+On January 24, 1824, de Quelen accepted their vows and gave them the name of the Bon Secours Sisters of Paris.
 On May 6, 1826, Mother Josephine died.
 Three days later, on May 9, Angelique Geay was appointed Superior General, taking her predecessor's name.

 Growth of the congregation's mission in France

 The Sisters reached a major milestone in 1827, when the French Bourbon government legally recognized them as the first association of nursing religious individuals in the country.
 Following this milestone, the demand for the organization's services continued to grow.
 In 1829, Mere Geay established a new group of twelve sisters in Lille, and the following year the Sisters began a ministry in Boulogne.
 Three years later, at the Archbishop's request, the congregation took over an orphanage in Paris.

 As the Sisters' numbers continued to grow, they moved in 1833 into a larger home in Paris.
 Meanwhile, France continued to be subject to epidemics, wars, and social upheaval.
 After the King of France was exiled during the Revolution of 1848, the former King's palace became a hospital where the Sisters cared for the wounded; they also tended to the injured on the streets of Paris.
 Similarly, during the Franco-Prussian War of 1870, the Sisters cared for the wounded and dying on the battlefield and brought them into their convents to convalesce.
 Although the sisters had been requested to take over care for the sick during the 1893 cholera epidemic in Boulogne-Sur-Mer, the congregation subsequently became a target of anti-clerical governments during the early 20th century.